‘Fat Ass’ Chris Christie Fights ‘Communist’ on Sports Radio

 Roberts questioned the integrity of wearing a shirt from a series the Mets lost.

 “I’m a Mets fan.
 I love pain, I love disappointment,” Christie reflected.
-“You can’t just remember the good timers if you’re a Mets fan.”
+“You can’t just remember the good times if you’re a Mets fan.”

 Anyways, the screeners did their best to limit the politics to John-in-Manhattan types declaring that “before I get to my point governor, I live in New York but I’m a yuge Chris Christie fan.
 The only thing wrong with you is that you’re a Cowboys fan.”

-Twice the screeners got beat, and things got a little fun.
+Twice in the first hour, though, the screeners got beat, and things got fun.
 First was “John in Montclair,” who “was originally going to talk about the Yankees,” he said, then told Christie “you’re doing a horrible job.”

 “THAT’S GOOD,” the two-term governor interrupted.
 “Well you lost twice, John.
 That shows how much you matter.
 That’s oh-for-two.”

-Then he disconnected John, while pretending to continue his conversation with him.
-Which reminded me that talk-radio was Twitter before Twitter.
+Then he disconnected John, while pretending to continue his conversation with him — a reminder that talk-radio was Twitter before Twitter.

-A few minutes later, “Mike from Montclair” told Christie to “put your fat ass in a car” and off of the beach he’d closed to the public.
+A few minutes later, “Mike from Montclair,” a FAN regular, told Christie to “put your fat ass in a car” and off of the beach he’d closed to the public.

 “I love getting calls from from Montclair."